Patient education: Self-blood glucose monitoring in diabetes mellitus (Beyond the Basics)

-Patient information: Care during pregnancy for women with type 1 or type 2 diabetes (The Basics)
+Patient education: Care during pregnancy for women with type 1 or type 2 diabetes (The Basics)

-Patient information: My child has diabetes: How will we manage?
+Patient education: My child has diabetes: How will we manage?
 (The Basics)

-Patient information: Keeping your child’s blood sugar under control (The Basics)
+Patient education: Keeping your child's blood sugar under control (The Basics)

-Patient information: Managing diabetes in school (The Basics)
+Patient education: Managing diabetes in school (The Basics)

-Patient information: Giving your child insulin (The Basics)
+Patient education: Giving your child insulin (The Basics)

-Patient information: Checking your child’s blood sugar level (The Basics)
+Patient education: Checking your child's blood sugar level (The Basics)